 Paper [10] is devoted to inequalities involving Q-eigenvalues.
 It presents 30 computer generated conjectures in the form of inequalities for Q-eigenvalues.
 Conjectures that are confirmed by simple results already recorded in the literature, explicitly or implicitly, are identified.
-Some of the remaining conjectures have been resolved by elementary observations; for others quite a lot of work had to be invested.
+Some of the remaining conjectures have been resolved by elementary observations; for some quite a lot of work had to be invested.
 The conjectures left unresolved appear to include some difficult research problems.

-One difficult conjecture (Conjecture 24) has been confirmed in [4] by a long sequence of lemmas.
+One of such difficult conjectures (Conjecture 24) has been confirmed in [4] by a long sequence of lemmas.